vladimirdotk/hugoblog/README.md

 ### Develop

 + Install Hugo (`brew install hugo` on Mac or `apt-get install hugo` for Debian/Ubuntu)
-+ Clone project with submodules (`git clone --recurse-submodules`) and cd into it's folder
++ Clone project and cd into it's folder
 + Run server for development `hugo server`.
 It'll watch for changes.
 + Run `hugo` to build project into public folder